If you’re a competitive body-builder, or high-level athlete, then being really specific with what you keep track of

 Lean mass is more dense, so a very muscular lean person with very dense bones can be surprisingly heavy.
 That’s how you end up with people who look as thin as me, but who are surprisingly heavy.

-It is not uncommon for people to experience a great deal of frustration with just a scale because they don’t realize that they have gained more health lean mass via their exercise routine — lean mass keeps your metabolism higher too so gaining a little bit of muscle is beneficial for long-term weight loss.
+It is not uncommon for people to experience a great deal of frustration with just a scale because they don’t realize that they have gained more healthy lean mass via their exercise routine — lean mass keeps your metabolism higher too so gaining a little bit of muscle is beneficial for long-term weight maintenance.